canonical/ubuntu-core-docs/docs/contributing.md

   - the _ize_ suffix in preference to _ise_ (_capitalize_ rather than _capitalise_)
   - _or_ instead of _our_ (as in _color_ and _colour_)
   - license as both a verb and a noun
-  - catalog rather than catalogue
+  - catalog rather than catalog
 - dates take the format _1 January 2013_, _1-2 January 2013_ and _1 January - 2 February 2013_

 ## Diátaxis